Out of Sight (1966 film): Music

 Fred Darian and Al DeLory composed the music score for the film, Nick Venet produced the instrumental Mariachi-trumpet-accented theme song.

 Dobie Gray sings the title song, "(Out of Sight) Out on the Floor" (written by Fred Darian and Al De Lory).

-Gary Lewis & The Playboys perform "Malibu Run" (written by Jimmy Karstein, Leon Russell, Gary Lewis and T. Leslie).
+Gary Lewis & the Playboys perform "Malibu Run" (written by Jimmy Karstein, Leon Russell, Gary Lewis and T. Leslie).

-The Knickerbockers perform “It's Not Unusual” (written by Gordon Mills and Les Reed).
+The Knickerbockers perform "It's Not Unusual" (written by Gordon Mills and Les Reed).

-The Astronauts perform “Baby, Please Don't Go" (written by Big Joe Williams).
+The Astronauts perform "Baby, Please Don't Go" (written by Big Joe Williams).

 The Turtles perform "She'll Come Back" (written by Nita Garfield and Howard Kaylan).

 Freddie & The Dreamers perform two songs: "Funny Over You" (written by Freddie Garrity) and "A Love Like You" (written by Quinn & Jones).

+Reception

+According to Patton "Out of Sight happened and everything stopped" - as in, he and Weinrib were fired from Universal.

+Critical

+According to Variety "There’s plenty to see — bikiniclad cuties, a souped-up jalopy and five top rock groups — for the teenage action market, but general adult audiences will probably be pretty cool to Out of Sight.
+Bart Patton-Lennle Weinrib quickie production has all the ingredients (save a plausible plot) for a strictly commercial half of: a double-billing."
+Filmink called it "over-reliant on the charms of star Jonathan Daly, although I did like the three female assassins."